2020 -2021 PEER Project Interns

-PEER Project creates prevention and education related activities to eliminate stigma associated with mental health issues and reduce student suicide.
+PEER Project creates prevention and education-related activities to eliminate the stigma associated with mental health issues and reduce student suicide.
 We aim to increase awareness, promote wellness and acceptance, and empower students to help them find relief.

 Our interns and professional staff work hard to bring about awareness and education for the Stanislaus State community.